-Careers in the IT Industry, such as Game Development, Software Engineering and Programming and Engineering.
-Past students have commented how the knowledge learnt has made their first year at university in several degrees much easier.
-Many have commented how this course was extremely valuable in first year studies in such courses as Engineering and Computer Science.
+Careers such as game development, robotics, mechatronics, and engineering OR those in business requiring collaboration, team work and problem solving.
+Past students have commented how the knowledge and skills learnt have made their first year at university much easier, especially first year studies in Engineering, Business and Computer Science.